Machine Gun Fellatio: 1997–1999: Formation and Love Comes to an End

-There were reportedly less than 500 copies of Love Comes to an End in existence, Matt Ford, (Pinky Beecroft) once stated in an interview they dumped boxes of their first EP in a skip when they realized they would never sell them.
-This EP is also referred to as Isaac or Fuzz, after their record label stuck stickers proclaiming that it contained the single "Isaac Or Fuzz" to try to increase sales by capitalising on the air play of the song on Triple J.
+There were reportedly less than 500 copies of Love Comes to an End in existence.
+Matt Ford (Pinky Beecroft) once stated in an interview that the band dumped boxes of their first EP in a skip bin when they realised they would never sell them.
+This EP is also referred to as Isaac or Fuzz, after their record label stuck stickers proclaiming that it contained the single "Isaac or Fuzz" to try to increase sales by capitalising on the airplay of the song on Triple J.

 Ford later joined the band as singer, keyboardist, after leaving Limebunny and turning down an offer to join the band The Whitlams, with whom he helped write their hit song, "No Aphrodisiac", together with Dormand.
 The band was also joined by Christa Hughes (KK Juggy - the Ks standing for "knickers" and "knockers"), Glenn Abbott (Bryan Ferrysexual) on drums and Maree Bonner (The Widow Jones) on vocals and keyboards completing the band's line-up.

 2000–2005: Bring It On!, Paging Mr. Strike and On Ice

 Their first release under this arrangement was the song "Mutha Fukka on a Motorcycle".
 The lyrics were based on something sung by a party guest at one of the member's homes.

-In September 2000, they released their debut studio album, Bring It On, on Mushroom Records.
+In September 2000, they released their debut studio album, Bring It On, via Mushroom Records.

-In 2002, they performed live at the Big Day Out festivals, Homebake, Livid, the Woodford Folk Festival and Gone South.
+In 2002, the band performed at numerous Australian music festivals, including Big Day Out in Sydney and Melbourne, Homebake, Livid, the Woodford Folk Festival and Gone South.

 Their second album Paging Mr. Strike was released in 2002, containing the band's most popular single, "Rollercoaster", which displayed more radio-friendly lyrics and was used in a commercial for Just Jeans.
 In 2003 the album was followed by a two-disc edition titled 2nd Page for Mr. Strike, which contained a second disc of remixes and rare tracks.

 The group caused some controversy for their wild live performances which often involved both male and female nudity, light bondage gear and implied sexual intercourse with their instruments.
 After a Student Union organised performance at the University of Melbourne, fellow Victorian universities RMIT University and Swinburne University of Technology cancelled their scheduled performances because of the band's lewd behaviour at Melbourne University.
 This did not stop other Australian universities in New South Wales, Queensland, Western Australia and Tasmania allowing the band to perform on their campuses and did not stop Melbourne University hiring the band again the following year.

 The Widow Jones left the group in 2004 and was replaced by Connie Mitchell (Feyonce), who later became known as the lead singer of Sneaky Sound System.
 Pinky Beecroft moved to Melbourne to get away from the band and to deal with drug-related health problems.
 The band's last album, On Ice, was released the same year and was met with a relatively muted response and the band decided to break up the following year.
 Issues listed as contributing to the break up include burn out, excessive drug use and creative differences.